lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.md

 `LC_CODE_SIGNATURE` or `LC_DYLIB_CODE_SIGN_DRS` command in the padding area.

-Since load commands are the base unit of the Mach-O format—segments, shared libraries, entry points, etc., are all *commands*—the ability to add arbitrary commands to a binary enables interesting possibilities such as code injection, anti-analysis, etc.
+Since load commands are the base unit of the Mach-O format (segments, shared libraries, entry points, etc., are all *commands*), the ability to add arbitrary commands to a binary enables interesting possibilities such as code injection, anti-analysis, etc.